 How To Apply

-We will be accepting 4 students in the upcoming spring semester.
+We will be accepting students in Spring 2022.
 For more detailed instructions, please read through the information, below.

 The Hubbard Brook Field Ornithology Program is open to Cornell undergraduates in their first, second or third years.
 This provides time to develop a research project before going into the field during the spring semester, learn field techniques and apply them to a research question during the summer, and return in the fall semester to learn data management and analysis and prepare a first-authored manuscript in the spring semester.